lucky-media/guidelines/pages/team.md

 Wait a sec, time tracking?
 Really?
 No, this is not standard managerial control.
 It's a wonderful tool for allowing employees to better organize their working hours.

-Let's take a few examples for the PTE:
+Let's take a few examples for the part-time employees:
 - If they work more on a given day, they go earlier the next day.
 - Worked 2 extra hours yesterday, took a break today, will add 2 extra hours tomorrow.
 - They can even take a day off and compensate during the weekend.

 They decide their time management and we expect to see 20 effective hours a week.

-As for the FTE, it's impossible to do combinations during the day because we know how hard it is to be concetrated and do intellectual work for long hours.
+As for the full-time employees, it's impossible to do combinations during the day because we know how hard it is to be concetrated and do intellectual work for long hours.
 However, they can also:
 - Take a day off and compensate during the weekend.
 - Or work a few hours less and compensate during the weekend.